-- TAS41 Uncontrolled low voltage heating; - TAS61 Controlled low voltage energy off-peak with afternoon boost; and - TAS63 Controlled low voltage energy night period only.
+- TAS41 uncontrolled low voltage heating and hot water; - TAS61 controlled low voltage energy off-peak with afternoon boost; and - TAS63 controlled low voltage energy night period only.

 A Type 6 meter is the minimum required for installations on this network tariff.